felickz/felickz.github.io/_posts/2021-08-01-TeslaModelXTowing.md

 2021 - 570 Wh/Mile
 ![2021-Dover-Henlopen-Tow](/assets/img/2021-08-01-21-56-51.png)

-As you can see, a more direct highway route used 9% more battery with minimal time savings (not accounting for traffic conditons here).
+As you can see, a more direct highway route used 9% more battery with minimal time savings (not accounting for traffic conditions here).
 Notable conditions
 * 8 degrees hotter
 * 4 MPH windier

 # Towing

 Towing the camper is much more stressful then anything EV related.
-Lots of creeks and clunks coming from the camper have you constanly checking camera/mirrors.
+Lots of creeks and clunks coming from the camper have you constantly checking camera/mirrors.
 Most notbaly the worst
 ![blowout](/assets/img/2021-08-01-22-08-08.png)